shane-kerr/fileinfo/README.md

 Finally, an "inode cache" is used.
 For files that have already had information output in the form of an inode, only the inode number and the name of the file is output - the other details are identical to the previous time the file was output.
+We only care about the fact that the file exists with the correct name and inode, since all other details are identical based on the inode.
+We use the at-sign, @, to let the checker know that this is a such a cached file, so that it only checks that information.

 Performance
 ----